Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02f_FixedBookings.md

 ![Fixed posting](../../Assets/Screenshots/RetailSuiteAccounting/Settings/FixedBookings/CreateFixedBookingBatch.png "[Fixed posting]")

 - *Fixed posting batch*
     Click the drop-down list to select a fixed posting batch.
-The selected batch is displayed in the *Fixed postings &ndash; batch* window.
+The selected batch is displayed in the *Fixed postings &ndash; Batch "Batch name"* window.
     Click the **New batch** option in the drop-down list to create a new batch.
 The *Name* field is displayed below the drop-down list.
 By default, the **New batch** option is preselected.
     For detailed information about creating a new batch, see [Create a fixed posting batch](../Integration/06_ManageFixedBookings.md#create-a-fixed-posting-batch).